ezekiel6262/ElixirV3-Validator/README.md

 # ElixirV3-Validator Guide

+Elixir is a modular DPoS network built to power liquidity on orderbook exchanges.

 Note that this vlidator has no promise of future rewrds.
 Run if you've got the resources.

 ## Requirements

+Most hardware is capable of running a validator node.
+However, it is recommended that you have a system that can be run 24 hours a day, with 8GB of memory and a reliable 100Mbit internet connection.
+Disk usage is minimal; in most cases, 100GB of storage should be enough.

 - You need to buy a VPS for running the Elixir validator
 - You can buy from VPS Provider of your choice